Lyellr88/MARM-Protocol/README.md

 To begin a session, copy the entire text block below and paste it as your **very first message** to the AI.

+Note: The commands shown below are required for initial setup only.
+For the full command list and usage examples, see HANDBOOK.md.

 ```

 MEMORY ACCURATE RESPONSE MODE v1.2 (MARM)